 Dublin residents are invited to get an inside look at the dedicated effort it takes to maintain Dublin’s world-class services, entrepreneurial spirit and outstanding quality of life with Citizen U. Participants age 18 and over will learn about all aspects of the City of Dublin’s operations in this immersive experience

 The interactive class series takes place on Wednesday evenings for nine weeks.
 There is no charge to participate, but residents will be required to complete a brief application and are asked to commit to attending all classes.
-Apply by March 17.
+Check back in 2024 to apply to the next Citizen U class.

 Forever Dublin is a partnership between the City of Dublin and Syntero aimed at providing aging, support and caregiving resources for residents to make Dublin their forever home.
 The Forever Dublin website features an array of government and nonprofit assistance programs, transportation options, recreation opportunities, education sessions and more.